Skip to content

 ConMon

-Once your application is deployed into Game Warden's FedRAMP-authorized environment, it enters an ongoing, monthly security reporting and review process required by FedRAMP to ensure platform and application security over time.
+Once your application enters Game Warden's FedRAMP-authorized environment, it begins an ongoing monthly security reporting and review process.
+FedRAMP requires this process to maintain platform and application security over time.

 The sections below outline Second Front's responsibilities and yours during ConMon.